chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/AnnotationOrientedPointFile.md

 # Class: AnnotationOrientedPointFile

-_File and sourcing data for an oriented point annotation._
+_File and sourcing data for an oriented point annotation.
+Annotation that identifies points along with orientation in the volume._